SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 probability/unit time, or rate, of being infected.
 This is the background case rate we would like to escape.

-The blue arm, though: it shows more or less nothing up until about day 12, and then goes almost absolutely flat.
+The blue arm, though: it shows more or less no protection up until about day 12, and then goes almost absolutely flat.
 It completely _squashes_ the case rate to almost nothing.
 Yes, there are a couple cases; but remember there are about 15,000 people in each arm, so the probability per unit time, or rate, of getting infected is driven down to almost nothing.